lrc-se/aoc-2023/README.md

 ### Day 6

 Just a straight-up loop this time, nothing fancy; 'twas fast enough throughout.
 Very varying difficulty levels early on this year!
+*__Update:__ Adopted a mathematical perspective, which reduced execution times considerably for part 2.*